 This documentation must be submitted in person by the student or be accompanied by the Citizenship Affidavit form.
-The UNCG Financial Aid Office will provide a copy of the submitted documentation to USCIS.
+The UNCG Office of Financial Aid and Scholarships will provide a copy of the submitted documentation to USCIS.
 Documentation will be reviewed and financial aid eligibility status will be determined.

 Information about financial aid eligibility is available here.

 Every year, a subset of students who apply for financial aid are selected for verification by the U.S. Department of Education.
 This process requires schools to verify self-reported data provided on the FAFSA to ensure its accuracy.

 Verification is intended to ensure that students receive the maximum aid for which they are eligible, NOT because fraud or misrepresentation is suspected.

 Students who have been selected for verification will receive an email with more information about outstanding requirements and can view those requirements in their UNCGenie.